richeney/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `node_taints` - (Optional) A list of Kubernetes taints which should be applied to nodes in the agent pool (e.g `key=value:NoSchedule`).

+* `orchestrator_version` - (Optional) Version of Kubernetes used for the Agents.
+If not specified, the latest recommended version will be used at provisioning time (but won't auto-upgrade)

+~> **Note:** See the [Kubernetes Documentation](https://kubernetes.io/docs/setup/release/version-skew-policy/) for more details around Kubernetes versioning requirements.

 * `os_disk_size_gb` - (Optional) The Agent Operating System disk size in GB.
 Changing this forces a new resource to be created.

 * `os_type` - (Optional) The Operating System which should be used for this Node Pool.
 Changing this forces a new resource to be created.
 Possible values are `Linux` and `Windows`.
 Defaults to `Linux`.